Thermal exchange: FAQ

 We hold the following certifications:

-- Certification of pressure vessels compliant with Directive 97/23/EC, module H/H1 for the European market (linked to the CODAP construction code), renewed in 2015
+- Certification of pressure vessels compliant with PED 2014/68/UE, module H/H1 for the European market (linked to the CODAP construction code),

-- HP0 certification for the German market (linked to the AD-Merkblatt construction code), renewed in 2015
+- HP0 certification for the German market (linked to the AD-Merkblatt construction code).

 Barriquand proposes, depending on the technology, the following metals: steel, stainless steel, cupro-nickel, duplex, super-duplex, Hastelloy, titanium, etc. As stated in our offers, the choice of materials is the responsibility of the customers, who know the compositions of their fluids.